juancarlospaco/nim-gatabase/README.md

 ```

-- Tests use a real database SQLite on RAM `":memory:"`.
+- Tests use a real database SQLite on RAM `":memory:"` with a `"person"` table.

 # Install